Privacy Policy

 • Enable prayer wall features, including privacy levels and pastoral intelligence

-• Provide AI-powered photo attendance and visitor detection
+• Provide optional photo attendance, face matching, and visitor review

 • Generate group health scores and at-risk member alerts for church leaders